 Those same elements factor into worsening water quality in the watershed.
 Nutrient runoff and sediment loss from tilled farm fields and urban development flows into the river and then empties into the bay.
 In fact, the East River watershed contributes the highest load of pollution to the bay, leading to poor water quality and clarity, as well as toxic blue-green algae blooms.

 As the climate continues to warm, more communities are putting greater emphasis on becoming resilient in the face of these changes and the challenges they bring.
 Already, farmers across Wisconsin have begun to adopt and spread the word about conservation practices that make them essential partners in this effort.
-Low- and no-till farming, the use of cover crops, and other techniques have proven to be both beneficial to farmers’ bottom lines and to the environmental health of their communities.
+Low- and no-till farming, the use of cover crops, and other techniques have proven to be beneficial to both farmers’ bottom lines and the environmental health of their communities.

-By convening several public workshops and town hall meetings, Neumann and project partners plan to help the public better understand what the project is all about and to gather feedback that will inform the planning process.
+By convening several public workshops and town hall meetings, Wandsnider and project partners plan to help the public better understand what the project is all about and to gather feedback that will inform the planning process.
 The hope is to inspire the spirit of stewardship in everyone, bringing people together, across boundaries, to make their communities more resilient to a changing climate.